 To export your local site to Flywheel, you’ll need a hosting account.
 You can log into your account through the Local dashboard:

 You’ll just need to enter your username and password to make the connection.
 After, all of your local and live sites will be listed in your Local dashboard.

 From there, it’s a matter of a few clicks to push your local website live.
 Once your account is connected, you’ll have other options here as well.
 You can make a copy of a live site and turn it into a local site, for example.
 Then you can make changes, and copy them back over to the live version.

 With that, you know everything you’ll need to create and manage development sites through Local.
 How you use them is up to you!

 We can show you around Flywheel’s slick dashboard and sweet toolset in under 5 minutes.
 We’ll walk you through the ins and outs of what hosting on Flywheel looks like, and show you a world where you can get rid of all the technical stuff and focus on making beautiful sites for you or your clients.
 Just click here to get started.

 Being able to quickly create a local WordPress site offers numerous benefits.
 It lets you develop a new website in peace, and makes it easy to perform testing and troubleshooting without affecting your live site.
 Local enables you to do all of this easily, while offering plenty of advanced tools to enhance your local development options.

 In this article, I’ve shown you how to get started with Local.
 All you’ll need to do is follow these three steps:

 - Export your site to Flywheel when it’s ready to go.

-Do you have any questions about what you can do with Local by Flywheel?
+Do you have any questions about what you can do with Local?
 Let me know in the comments section below!